ajithnow/ajithnow/README.md

-- 👋 Hi, I’m @ajithnow
+- 👋 Hi, I’m Ajithkumar S.
-- 👀 I’m interested in web dev
+- 👀 I’m interested in web development, and remote support.
-- 🌱 I’m currently learning laravel,php and wordpress.
+- 🌱 I’m currently learning laravel,php and wordpress for the web.
+- 🌱 I’m also learning Touch Typing and Advanced English for ME.
-- 💞️ I’m looking to collaborate with enthustiatic web devs
+- 💞️ I’m looking to collaborate with enthustiatic web devs.
 - 📫 How to reach me ajithksmailbox@gmail.com
+- 🌏 visit me on ajithnow.com

 <!---
 ajithnow/ajithnow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.